 Ideally, there are several ways you can use to ensure that your online banking is secure.
 For instance, here are some methods;

-However, a VPN can offer additional protection that all those mechanisms cannot.
+However, a VPN can offer more protection than all those mechanisms.
 Here are some ways that a VPN will help your online banking;

 1. Prevents DNS poisoning

 A VPN is handy when you’re on public Wi-Fi.
-For instance, when you connect to a given website, you just type in the URL of that website, but your device uses your IP address.
-The internet then uses the DNS to link your URL to the right IP address.
-Now, DNS spoofing or simply DNS poisoning happens when a fraudster intercepts your browser’s DNS request and then sends a malicious response.
+For instance, when you connect to a given website, you type in the URL of that website, but your device uses your IP address.
+The internet then uses the DNS to link your URL to the correct IP address.
+DNS spoofing, or DNS poisoning, happens when a fraudster intercepts your browser’s DNS request and sends a malicious response.

 Ideally, they send a website much like the one you’re after, but since they control it, they’ll be able to see all the information you enter, which includes your bank username and information.
 However, when you install a VPN, it will help to encrypt all your internet traffic, which includes your DNS requests.
 That way, you’ll be prevented from DNS spoofing since the attacker won’t be able to see anything you do.